 Appearance of Stone

 Marble and granite are varying from each other in terms of appearance.
-Granite is found in polished appearance while marble has unpolished appurtenance.
+Granite is found in a polished appearance while marble has unpolished appurtenance.

-However, with certain polishing sealants, modern granite can be made to look much glossier than marble, on the other hand, has a greyish or Marble has cream color with veins on its background.
+However, with certain polishing sealants, modern granite can be made to look much glossier than marble, on the other hand, has a greyish or Marble has a cream color with veins on its background.
 Granite has consistent color and variations while marble has slight color variations.

 Major Application Areas

 Granite’s hard structure and durability make it perfect for kitchen countertops, worktops, and floors while marble is preferred for the areas with less traffic, like a home, office where it can be used for tub decks, shower walls, vanities, and flooring.